Kappa Mikey

-Kappa Mikey is an American animated television series created by Larry Schwarz.
-The show was created by Schwarz's studio Animation Collective.
-The series premiered on February 25, 2006 and ended on September 20, 2008.
-52 episodes were produced.
+Kappa Mikey is an American animated comedy television series created by Larry Schwarz for Nicktoons Network.
+Despite airing on the channel, it was not an official Nicktoon, being produced by Schwarz's production company Animation Collective.
+The series ran from February 25, 2006, to September 20, 2008, with repeats until November 29, 2010, across two seasons.
+52 22-minute episodes were produced.

-The show was first picked up in 2002, when it was announced that Noggin's teen block The N would be co-developing and airing the series.
+The series was announced in 2002, when it was announced that Noggin's teen block The N would be co-developing and airing the series.
 Animation World Network reported that Noggin/The N had signed on as a co-producer.
 However, the show was moved to Nicktoons Network, a sister channel to Noggin.
 With the move, it became the first half-hour series to premiere exclusively on Nicktoons.

 Plot

-The series is a parody of Japanese anime, featuring a young American actor named Mikey whose appearance is styled after Western cartoons, and travels to Japan to star in a tokusatsu show called LillyMu, where his anime-influenced co-stars represent common anime clichés.
+Intended as a parody of Japanese anime, the series follows a young American actor named Mikey Simon whose appearance is "rendered in a thick-line, pop-graphic, American cartoon style".
+He travels to Japan to star in a tokusatsu show called LilyMu, where his anime-influenced co-stars represent common anime clichés.

 Each episode follows a specific formula.
 A typical episode starts with the cast filming a LilyMu segment, but the take is ruined, sometimes revealing the conflict that the characters deal with through the rest of the episode, with a minor subplot running beneath the main plot.
 After the problem is resolved, the LilyMu segment will be shot again and successfully completed the second time, often rewritten to incorporate whatever lesson was learned during the main story.

 Deep into season 2, Kappa Mikey has stopped showing a LilyMu sequence at the end of an episode whenever it would make the episode too long, when the characters are in their LilyMu uniforms enough as it is, or when they successfully film a sequence without any mistakes before the ending.